sbalcombe/stuartbalcombe/src/pages/a/designing-one-to-one-payment-experiences/index.md

 category: "work"
 tags: ["projects"]
 excerpt: "Creating simple, yet powerful payment experiences for freelancers and their clients.
 From research to $125k in  processed payments."
+sell: "Enjoyed the article?
+Drop your email in the box below to get new posts straight to your inbox."
 ---

 ## Problem & Opportunity